-The volcano is always represented as a conic mountain, generally rather small.
-Sometimes it is depicted with two peaks, mimicking the profile of Mt.
-Vesuvius surrounded by Mt.
-Somma, the remnant of an ancient caldera structure (interestingly, Mt Somma is often represented as a second volcano, with its own crater).
+The volcano is always represented as a conic mountain and is generally rather small.
+Sometimes it is depicted with two peaks, mimicking the profile of Mount Vesuvius surrounded by Mount Somma, the remnant of an ancient caldera structure (interestingly, Mount Somma is often represented as a second volcano with its own crater).
 Only one story features a submarine volcano.
 The volcano can be a real one, with Vesuvius being the most common choice (named in 32 stories), followed by Etna (13) and Solfatara (2).
-Stromboli, Vulcano, Ischia and Monte Nuovo are also mentioned once.
+Stromboli, Vulcano, Ischia, and Monte Nuovo are also mentioned once each.
 In a few cases, the volcano has a fantasy name, while often it is nameless.
 Explicit reference to the city of Naples is also present in 17 stories.
-Other localities mentioned include Sicily (8), Pompei (4), Ercolano (3), Torre del Greco (2).
-Exotic settings are also frequent, with reference to Hawaii (4 stories), Arequipa (Perù), Australia, Hollywood, Los Angeles, Paris, Alaska, Russia, Texas, Norway, the Caribbean.
-The volcano can be on an island (18 stories) or surrounded by woods (8), in the countryside (9).
+Other localities mentioned include Sicily (8), Pompeii (4), Ercolano (3), and Torre del Greco (2).
+Exotic settings are also frequent, with reference to Hawaii (4 stories), Arequipa (Peru), Australia, Hollywood, Los Angeles, Paris, Alaska, Russia, Texas, Norway, or the Caribbean.
+The volcano can be on an island (18 stories) or surrounded by woods (8) or in the countryside (9).
 Exotic environments include the savanna, the Indian jungle, or the desert.
-Four stories are set on other planets.
+In total, four stories are set on other planets.

-- Inhabited areas are rare and often represented by a single house (17 stories) usually built near the volcano.
-In a few cases, there is specific mention of a small town or a village nearby (13 times) and only 7 stories mention a city. - A few examples of the first frame are collected in the Supplement (Frame 1).
+Inhabited areas are rare and are often represented by a single house (17 stories) usually built near the volcano.
+In a few cases, there is specific mention of a small town or a village nearby (13 times) and only seven stories mention a city.

+A few examples of the first frame are collected in the Supplement (Sect.
+S2; see "Frame 1 - the story's settings").

-4.2.2 Frame 2 - Something happens
+4.2.2 Frame 2 - something happens

-The most frequent sign of volcanic unrest is ground shaking (in 48 stories), sometimes described in terms of seismicity (the word earthquake is used 12 times, with a couple of references to its magnitude).
-Other stories use generic terms like tremor (20 times), or ground movements (15 times).
-Opening of cracks, landslides or building collapse are also mentioned (Figure 5).
+The most frequent sign of volcanic unrest is the ground shaking (in 48 stories), sometimes described in terms of seismicity (the word earthquake is used 12 times, with a couple of references to its magnitude).
+Other stories use generic terms like tremor (20 times) or ground movements (15 times).
+Opening of cracks, landslides, or building collapse are also mentioned (Fig. 5).
 Another common signal of volcanic unrest is the presence of smoke on top of the crater, which is mentioned 44 times in this frame.
-Based on both the written description and the drawings, the word smoke is used to intend volcanic gases (which are explicitly mentioned only 2 times).
-Another reference to degassing activity is the smell (sometimes specifically sulphur smell), that is mentioned in 8 stories.
+Based on both the written description and the drawings, the word smoke is used to intend volcanic gases (which are explicitly mentioned only two times).
+Another reference to degassing activity is the smell (sometimes specifically a sulfur smell), that is mentioned in eight stories.
 Volcanoes also make noises, which are mentioned in 33 stories.
-Other signs of unusual behavior refer to actual eruptive processes, like the emission of lava (20), or various ejecta (stones and rocks, lapilli, and volcanic ash, mentioned in 14 stories).
+Other signs of unusual behaviour refer to actual eruptive processes, like the emission of lava (20), or various ejecta (stones and rocks, lapilli, and volcanic ash, mentioned in 14 stories).